ds4geo/ds4geo/Course Information.md

 # Out-of-class work expectations
 The homework assignments are expected to take 1-2 hours in the weeks they are assigned.

-Furthermore, at least 1 hour a week of independent work (reading, self-set assignments, etc.) - see https://github.com/ds4geo/ds4geo/blob/master/Recommended%20Reading.
+Furthermore, at least 1 hour a week of independent work (reading, self-set assignments, etc.) - see the [reading list](Recommended%20Reading).
 While the course is designed for students without programming experience, additional python programming practice between classes is **highly** recommended.

 # Class structure and what to expect
 The classes will be taught as a series of short lectures to introduce topics, followed by interactive workshops where concepts will immediately be applied and practiced via coding in python.
 The course notes are Jupyter Notebooks (**example**) which combine typical course notes as text and images, along with interactive python code which can be read, expanded upon, written and run within the notebook.